 The Apostle Paul was in prison when he wrote his letter to the believers in Colossae (in modern day Turkey).
 It was dark and cold there and Paul didn’t know if or when he would get out.
 But he prayed for people he’d never met.
 He asked the Lord to give them spiritual understanding, fruitful lives, and strength, patience, and joy.
 Paul gave thanks and prayed for his fellow believers constantly, not just when he felt good or when it was convenient.
 God calls all Jesus’ followers to do the same.

 A Christian fellowship lives and exists by the intercession of its members for one another or it collapses.
 I can no longer condemn or hate a brother or sister for whom I pray, no matter how much trouble they cause me.
-Their face, that hitherto may have been strange and intolerable to me, is transformed in intercession into the countenance of a brother or sister for whom Christ died, the face of a forgiven sinner.
+Their face, that hitherto may have been intolerable to me, is transformed in intercession into the countenance of a brother or sister for whom Christ died, the face of a forgiven sinner.
 This is a happy discovery for the Christian who begins to pray for others.6

 I am often interrupted when I’m praying by phone calls, emails, and texts; by drop in visitors, by random thoughts, and by visual and auditory distractions.
-I don’t want to sin against the Lord by failing to pray for His people; they need our intercession.
+But I don’t want to sin against the Lord by failing to pray for His people; they need our intercession.
 So I must handle the distractions and get back to praying for others—family, friends, enemies, people I serve in ministry, and people around the globe who I know of but have never met.
 The best way to influence people for God is to intercede with God for them.
 The Lord shows us people’s faults and weaknesses, not so that we can criticize them, but that we may pray for them more earnestly.

-Prayer for Wandering Prodigals
+Pray for Wandering Prodigals

 - Pray for a heart of brokenness in them, whatever the earthly cost, that would lead to their healing by God.7